NiryoRobotics/roscon-2025/workshop/workshop_quality_check_manager/hg_biermann_report.md

 ```
 We also introduce a QoS Profile to ensure that the messages from the IR sensor are never lost if a new object is detected.
 We chose the RELIABLE policy to prevent any loss of data and ensure maximum safety.
 We also keep the last 10 messages in memory to avoid any loss of data and use the last messages to be stored to be up to date at each time.
 Remember : always put safety first !

-**For now, you will note that the methods of your classes are empty.
-From the instructions given by Hans-Günther, complete the missing methods to be able to reproduce the naive solution.**
+> 💡 Tip: For now, you will note that the methods of your classes are empty.
+From the instructions given by Hans-Günther, complete the missing methods to be able to reproduce the naive solution.

 Both subscriptions lead to the executions of the respectives methods `_on_digital_state` and `_on_safety_state`.

 The IR sensor returns a boolean value, stored in the 5th index of the digital inputs table.
 This table is a list of boolean values, each representing the state of a digital input and published each time there is a change of at least one digital input.
 I decided to define the subscription to the `digital_state_topic` here as the IR sensor is plugged to the robot and not to the conveyor belt in real life.

-The table is published on the `digital_state_topic` and the message is a `DigitalIOState` message type.
+The message is a `DigitalIOState` message type.

 The value is 1 when no object is detected, and 0 when an object is detected.
 Meaning we should invert it before placing it in the variable `_last_object_detected`.